 The following three types of grants are offered (listed in order of priority for funding).
 LAUC members may apply for one, two, or all three types of grants.

 (1) Research grants ($5,000 maximum) fund small to large projects by either one librarian or a group of librarians.
-Funds may be used in the current or following fiscal year (7/1/22 – 6/30/24).
+Funds may be used in the current or following fiscal year (7/1/23 – 6/30/25).

 (2) Mini Grants ($500 maximum) are designed to encourage librarians to develop research ideas or to see a project to completion.
-Funds may be used in the current or following fiscal year (7/1/22 – 6/30/24).
+Funds may be used in the current or following fiscal year (7/1/23 – 6/30/25).

 (3) Presentation Grants ($600 maximum) provide travel assistance to present at scholarly conferences.
-Funds must be used in the current fiscal year (7/1/22 – 6/30/24).
+Funds must be used in the current fiscal year (7/1/23 – 6/30/25).

 RESTRICTIONS

-Any applicant who has not submitted the required end of funding (EOF) report for a previous LAUC grant shall be disqualified from consideration for a new grant.
+Any applicant who has not submitted the required end-of-funding (EOF) report for a previous LAUC grant shall be disqualified from consideration for a new grant.
 The annual pool of viable applications varies in number, type of grant, and amount of support requested, typically exceeding the amount of available funding.

 RESOURCES

 The R&PD page on the LAUC website features many helpful documents, including links to guidelines, forms, and past projects.
-Be sure to closely read and download all of the forms and guidelines for the type of grant(s) you wish to pursue.
+Be sure to closely read and download all the forms and guidelines for the type of grant(s) you wish to pursue.

 REPORTING AND ACKNOWLEDGMENT